If you want to learn English, you must use English. The more you use it, the more you learn it.

 CultureWorks strives to create an inclusive environment.
 English is the language that all students share.
 Using English includes everyone.
 Using other languages can exclude some people.

-- You are expected to use only English in class and on Canadian Studies activities (except in cases of emergency).
+- You are expected to use only English in class and on extracurricular activities (except in cases of emergency).